Project Activities

 A nationally representative cohort of children who entered kindergarten in the 2010-11 academic school year.
 The sample was followed for six years, when most of the students were in the fifth grade.

-The project will examine malleable factors related to school- based pre-k and its student and school correlates in elementary school.
-These factors include school-based pre-k, enrollment patterns from school-based pre-k into elementary school, teacher collaboration, principal leadership, kindergarten transition practices, and structural features of the early grades (i.e., full day kindergarten and class size).
+The project examined malleable factors related to school-based Pre-K and its student and school correlates in elementary school.
+These factors included school-based Pre-K, enrollment patterns from school-based Pre-K into elementary school, teacher collaboration, principal leadership, kindergarten transition practices, and structural features of the early grades (i.e., full day kindergarten and class size).

 Research design and methods

-The researchers will analyze data from the nationally-representative Early Childhood Longitudinal Study, Kindergarten Class of 2010-11 (ECLS-K:2011).
-The ECLSK: 2011 provides the most up-to-date information on the location of pre-k programs, students' attendance patterns, measures of subsequent school environments, and a holistic set of outcome measures (kindergarten through fifth grade).
-The research team will conduct descriptive and exploratory secondary data analysis to examine associations between school-based pre-k attendance and student outcomes in kindergarten through fifth grade.
+The researchers analyzed data from the nationally-representative Early Childhood Longitudinal Study, Kindergarten Class of 2010-11 (ECLS-K:2011).
+The research team conducted descriptive and exploratory secondary data analysis to examine associations between school-based pre-k attendance and student outcomes in kindergarten through fifth grade.

 Control condition